mfatmam/Smart-Home-System-for-WasteWater-Treatment-and-Management/README.md

 - All sensor data and water quality determinations are transmitted to a cloud platform for real-time monitoring and historical analysis.
 - Users can monitor water quality through a cloud-based dashboard and receive alerts via email or SMS if there are issues (e.g., non-potable water or changes in quality).

+## Dataset
+The [dataset](https://www.kaggle.com/adityakadiwal/water-potability) contains water quality metrics for 3276 different water bodies.
+1. pH value:
+pH is crucial for assessing the acid-base balance of water, indicating whether it's acidic or alkaline.
+The World Health Organization (WHO) recommends a pH range of 6.5 to 8.5 for safe water.
+In the current analysis, pH values ranged from 6.52 to 6.83, staying within WHO guidelines.
+2. Hardness:
+Water hardness is mainly due to dissolved calcium and magnesium salts, which come from geologic formations the water travels through.
+The amount of time water contacts these materials determines its hardness.
+Hard water is known for its reduced ability to lather soap, caused by calcium and magnesium.
+3. Solids (Total dissolved solids - TDS):
+Water can dissolve various inorganic and organic minerals like potassium, calcium, sodium, and magnesium.
+High TDS levels can affect water taste and appearance.
+WHO recommends a desirable TDS limit of 500 mg/l and a maximum of 1,000 mg/l for drinking water.
+4. Chloramines:
+Chloramines, formed when ammonia is added to chlorine, are used to disinfect public water systems.
+According to health standards, chlorine levels up to 4 mg/L (or 4 ppm) are safe for drinking water.
+5. Sulfate:
+Sulfates are naturally found in soil, rocks, and water sources.
+While sulfate levels in freshwater typically range from 3 to 30 mg/L, concentrations can reach up to 1,000 mg/L in certain regions.
+Seawater contains approximately 2,700 mg/L of sulfates.
+6. Conductivity:
+Pure water doesn’t conduct electricity well, but increasing ion concentrations improve its conductivity.
+Electrical conductivity (EC) is determined by the amount of dissolved solids in water.
+WHO standards suggest EC should not exceed 400 μS/cm for safe water.
+7. Organic_carbon:
+TOC refers to the total carbon content in organic compounds, coming from decaying natural organic matter or synthetic sources.
+The US EPA recommends a TOC level below 2 mg/L for treated drinking water and below 4 mg/L for source water used in treatment.
+8. Trihalomethanes:
+THMs are by-products of chlorine disinfection.
+Their concentration in water depends on the amount of organic matter, chlorine usage, and water temperature.
+Levels of up to 80 ppm are considered safe in drinking water.
+9. Turbidity:
+Turbidity measures the presence of suspended particles in water, indicating its clarity.
+It also reflects waste discharge quality concerning colloidal matter.
+The turbidity value at Wondo Genet Campus (0.98 NTU) is well below the WHO recommended limit of 5.00 NTU.
+10. Potability:
+Potability indicates whether water is safe for human consumption, with a value of 1 meaning potable and 0 indicating non-potable.